Emergency Spill Response in Minnesota: Comprehensive Services for Rapid Cleanup

 6. What happens during the cleanup process?

-• Assessment – Evaluating the spill type and impact.
+• Assessment – Evaluating the spill type, extent, and environmental impact.

 7. How can businesses prevent spills?